TevyTrial/M_Fast_Food/README.md

 ## Acknowledgments
 - This is a group project and not all are my work.
 Special thanks to the team for their support and contributions, also with the aid of ChatGPT
-- I have attached a demo video in the `issues`, I hope it will be easier to review :)
+- I have attached a demo video in `Issues`, I hope it will be easier to review :)

 ## Features
 - All input will change the database and display the new values in real-time.